LGN520/farreach-public/ycsb-implementation.md

 			* NOTE: we do NOT need recover_switch.sh to admit snapshot records
 			* NOTE: reflector/ptf needs to update switchos addr each time
 			* [IMPORTANT] NOTE: switchos simply poses a warning for the cache admission of a cached key instead of exiting, as now we do not retrieve server-side cached keyset during recovery
-	- TODO: Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations (files: farreach/localscripts/fetchbackup_client2server.sh)
+	- Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations (files: farreach/localscripts/fetchbackup_client2server.sh)
 		+ Copy corresponding client-side backups to server
-			* TODO: Update upstream backup client-side filepath
+			* Update upstream backup client-side filepath
+			* Dump stat for upstream backups
+		+ TODO: Aggregate per-client backups into a single map
-		+ TODO: For dynamic pattern, directly use the upstream backups
+			* TODO: For dynamic pattern, directly aggregate two upstream backups
-		+ TODO: For static pattern, aggreagate per-rotation upstream backups and then use the aggregated upstream backups for recovery
+			+ TODO: For static pattern, aggreagate per-rotation upstream backups of two clients
-	_ TODO: Debug and test
+		+ TODO: Each server uses the aggregated backup map for recovery _ TODO: Debug and test
 	- TODO: Exp 10: in-switch and server-side recovery time vs. cache size
+		+ TODO: Echo information in scripts to hint users to get statistics from tmp.out